ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 8. Which part of an HTTP request contains the data being sent to the server?
 ```
-The Header is the part of the HTTP request that contian the data being sent to the server.
+The Header is the part of the HTTP request that contains the data being sent to the server.
 ```

 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?